 Maggie Sardino, Engaged Humanities Undergraduate Research Assistant

-Maggie is a junior at Syracuse University studying Writing & Rhetoric, Citizenship & Civic Engagement and public communication.
+Maggie is a senior at Syracuse University studying Writing & Rhetoric, Citizenship & Civic Engagement and public communications.
 She is invested in promoting more sustainable and inclusive town-gown relationships as well as innovative methods of storytelling.
-In addition to being an Engaged Humanities research assistant, she is a writer for the SU publication Globalists and researcher for City Scripts, an organization committed to exploring the intersections of politics and the design of built environments.
+In addition to being an Engaged Humanities research assistant, she is a dialogue consultant for InterFaith Works of CNY and member of the civic and global responsibility community of practice..

 Sophia Stokoe, Engaged Humanities SOURCE Undergraduate Research Assistant

-Sophia is a sophomore at Syracuse University majoring in English as well as in Communications and Rhetorical Studies.
+Sophia is a junior majoring in English as well as in Communications and Rhetorical Studies.
 As a research assistant working with Write Out, Sophia develops and reviews lessons and collects and analyzes program data.
-She helps facilitate sessions to provide outlets and opportunities for the creative expression and wellbeing of Syracuse youth.
+She helps facilitate sessions to provide outlets and opportunities for the creative expression and well-being of Syracuse youth.
 She has volunteered with Girls Inc. and with Betts Branch Library in the past.
-Along with Write Out, she is also working with the Sustainability Research Project based in the School of Design.
+Along with Write Out, she is also working as a Research Assistant with SU professor and discourse analyst Dr. Sylvia Sierra.